delftswa2016/desosa2016/opentripplanner/chapter.md

 <!-- VARIABILITY VIEW --------------------------------------------------------- -->
 ### Features of OTP <div id="variability"/>
-OpenTripPlanner has several different features, of which some are especially created for the developers (for example for debug purposes), some especially for application builders and transport authorities (for example setting the fares) and some whicih are built for the users (for example setting the maximum walk distance).
+OpenTripPlanner has several different features, of which some are especially created for the developers (for example for debug purposes), some especially for application builders and transport authorities (for example setting the fares) and some which are built for the users (for example setting the maximum walk distance).
 These features can be configured using JSON files (JavaScript Object Notation).

 #### 1. System-wide features
 System-wide features affect the entire OpenTripPlanner instance.
 They are used to start OpenTripPlanner in a certain mode, for example Analyst or scripting.
 The system-wide features will mainly be used for development and debugging of OpenTripPlanner.